Music is an aphrodisiac. There are many reasons to explain a natural intertwining between intimacy and music.

 There’s a natural intertwining between intimacy and music.

-Both sex and music help us lower our inhibitions, detach from the world beyond the immediate sensory experiences and get lost in our deeply-held desires.
+Both sex and music help us lower our inhibitions, detach from the world beyond the immediate sensory experiences and lose ourselves in our desires.
 So, is there a link between arousal and music?

-Humans are primarily visual creatures and we’ve got a large selection of visual stimulation to satiate our sexual cravings.
+Humans are primarily visual creatures.
+We have a large selection of visual stimulation to satiate our sexual cravings.
 Visuals like porn are quick, effective and oftentimes don’t leave much room for the imagination.
 But what happens when we turn to our mind’s eye and tap into our sexuality through the sounds of auditory stimulation?

 Music allows you to open yourself up to a whole world of cerebral exploration.
-Your desires aren’t directed to a specific focal point, but are attributed to the endless array fantasies your mind conjures up to compliment what you’re listening to.
+Your desires do not direct to a specific focal point.
+Instead they are attributed to the endless array fantasies your mind conjures up to compliment what you’re listening to.

-There’s such a thing known as ‘musical imagery: it’s a special kind of listening that allows us to conjure up images when processing tunes, kind of like daydreaming.
+There’s such a thing as ‘musical imagery.
+It’s a special kind of listening that allows us to conjure up images when processing tunes, kind of like daydreaming.

 This is a kind of ‘auditory stimulation’ and requires a little bit more brain work than plain old imagery.

-Music taps in to purified sensuousness, beyond the gratification of visual aids and representations.
+Music taps into pure sensuality, beyond the gratification of visual aids and representations.

 Closing your eyes and listening to sweet sounding tracks gives your mind the breathing space it needs to create.
 Feeding into some of those deeply held fantasies as you listen in on some succulent melodies.